Key Takeaways

 What should I do if my former employer threatens to sue over a non-compete?

 Don't panic.
 Many non-competes signed in Oklahoma are unenforceable.
-Consult an attorney who understands Oklahoma's specific non-compete law — the answer may be that you're free to work wherever you choose.
+Consult an employment attorney who understands Oklahoma's specific non-compete law — the answer may be that you're free to work wherever you choose.

 Questions About a Non-Compete?